DeepLabCut/DeepLabCut/README.md

 **Latest updates:**

-:purple_heart: **DeepLabCut supports multi-animal pose estimation!** maDLC is out of beta/rc mode and beta is depreciated, thanks to the testers out there!
+:purple_heart: **DeepLabCut supports multi-animal pose estimation!** maDLC is out of beta/rc mode and beta is deprecated, thanks to the testers out there for feedback!
 Your labeled data will be backwards compatible, but not all other steps.
 Please see the [new `2.2+` releases](https://github.com/DeepLabCut/DeepLabCut/releases) for what's new & how to install it, please see our new [preprint, Lauer et al 2021](https://www.biorxiv.org/content/10.1101/2021.04.30.442096v1), and the [new docs]( https://deeplabcut.github.io/DeepLabCut) on how to use it!

 :purple_heart: We have a **real-time** package available! http://DLClive.deeplabcut.org